Stancobridge/soar-inc-assessment/README.md

 -   Passwords must be at least 8 characters long
 -   Passwords are hashed before storage
 -   Email addresses must be valid and unique
--   Only superadmins can register new users
--   Access token is required for registration
 -   Username must be unique in the system

 ### Rate Limiting

--   Maximum 5 registration attempts per IP address per hour
+-   Maximum 50 attempts per IP address per 15mins
 -   Blocked IPs will receive a 429 Too Many Requests response

-### Notes

--   All fields are required
--   Email verification might be required based on configuration
--   Passwords should contain a mix of letters, numbers, and special characters
--   Username should only contain alphanumeric characters and underscores

 ## 📚 API Documentation